 Many Thousands Gone, published in 1965, brought Ronald L. Fair (b.
 1932) considerable critical acclaim, and that novel was quickly followed the next year by Hog Butcher.
 In 1970 Fair published two novellas as World of Nothing, which received the National Institute of Arts and Letters second-highest prize, and 1972 saw the publication of the autobiographical novel We Can’t Breathe.
 For several years, aided by several writing grants, Fair traveled abroad, pursuing a writing life of great ambition.
 In the early 70’s critic Shane Stevens called him “one of the two best black writers in the country.”
 Yet this promise somehow never came to full fruition.
 In 1977 he relocated to Finland, dedicating himself more to sculpture than writing.
 In December 1980 he became “born again,” thereafter identifying himself as a “Christian writer” and founding the International Orphans’ Assistance Association.

-Rodney-King-like beatings continue as well, and, given Eric Garner’s fate, Fair’s title—We Can’t Breathe—echoes eerily across the four decades since the novel’s publication.
+Rodney-King-like beatings continue as well, and, given Eric Garner’s fate, Fair’s title—We Can’t Breathe—echoes eerily across the nearly five decades since the novel’s publication.
 It’s almost too much to keep up with, and we are disheartened to see the pace of these incidents has not slowed.

 I included two excerpts from Hog Butcher in my book Black Writing from Chicago, the first excerpt a surprising essay interlude appearing half-way through the book.
 It sets the novel’s particular action against a history of social class and the Great Migration of Blacks from the South in the early 20th Century.
 It excoriates the pretensions and weakness that, according to Fair, beset many of those early migrants and their children.
 “They came to Chicago forty, fifty years ago like a school of black minnows frantically dashing away from danger,” the excerpt begins.
 They then